-Dr. Tierra M. Freeman (acting chair)
+Dr. Tierra M. Freeman (Interim chair)

 A Specialization in History provides the student with a global perspective on the social, political and intellectual development of civilizations, allowing an opportunity to reflect on the past, gain a historical perspective on the present, and acquire a knowledge and understanding of human behavior.
 A specialization in History includes courses that deal with Africa, Asia, Europe, North America, and South America.
 The History curriculum is designed to prepare our graduates to contribute to an expanding society; enhance critical thinking skills; develop an appreciation and understanding of historical research methodologies; become aware of the contributions of diverse cultures to our global society and be able to internalize and integrate this information into their total knowledge base; and prepare students for advanced professional studies as well as varied career opportunities.

 Political Science involves the systematic study of politics and the political system.
 The Political Science program here at Kentucky State University has a highly developed academic curriculum that prepares students for law school, graduate study in political science, public administration, or to gain entry into career positions in both the public and private sectors.
 A degree in Political Science will grant the student to demonstrate acquired knowledge, and develop critical thinking skills necessary to assess, prevent, and resolve various political and social problems.